wonwizard/ComfyUI_llm_koen_trans_solar/README.md

 Drag and drop the image below into ComfyUI and it will be automatically configured.

-This can traslate Korean to Englidh and English and Korean.
+This can traslate Korean to English and English and Korean.

 This is a beta API, so you'll need to register for the full API later.